derat/rendmail/README.md

         Hardcoded RFC 3339 time (only used for testing) -keep-types string
-        Comma-separated glob overrides for -delete-types -verbose
+        Comma-separated glob overrides for -delete-types -strict
+        Exit with status 1 for malformed message -verbose
-        Write informative messages to stderr
+        Write informative logging to stderr
 ```

 **Rewriting email is scary.** You may want to initially pass `-backup-dir